twjsanderson/senior_fe/README.md

 Create a search bar that allows a user to search for a specific symbol It should filter progressively by each character the user enters and display the original list when the search bar is empty

+## Extra

+When a user chooses a different currency from the dropdown, the input bar should clear (if it was populated)

 # License